emca-it/OP5-Log-Analytics-2.x/07-00-00-Setting/07-01-00-General_Settings.md

     series of operation (Bulk)
 -   Delete Exported CSVs (in days) field - in this field we specify after which time exported file with CSV extension have to be removed
--   pole Delete Exported PDFs (in days) - in this field we specify after which time exported file with PDF extension have to be removed
+-   Delete Exported PDFs (in days) field - in this field we specify after which time exported file with PDF extension have to be removed
 -   To each field is assigned button thanks to which we can confirm the changes.